sarahlshowers/hangman-react/README.md

 - [ ] User can guess phrases and words
 - [ ] User can play in Multiplayer mode
 - [ ] User can see their score and a leaderboard(multiplayer mode)
+- [ ] Offline mode (API is no longer available so game cannot be played, how can you work around this?)

 ## Project Summary